4 July 2017

 The way we think about our streets and how they operate in the future is increasingly important.
 New technologies and innovations in development and design will move this forward, helping us understand and adapt to climate change, tackle air pollution and address resilience issues.

 This event will look at place shaping and how we deliver for people, understanding user behaviour and future demands and trends.
 Speakers will help delegates understand a holistic view of how you design good urban space, enabling the building of diverse, inclusive places and liveable places.
-The programme will include planning and mobility issues and improve understanding of how you bring all the different strands together.
+The programme, seeking to understand key factors in developing our streets of the future will see the afternoon session run as workshops.
+Delegates will be asked to consider what vision of the future do we want as transportation professionals and what are the implications?

 We are able to offer very competitive delegate rates.
 CIHT members and public sector at a cost of £50 + vat (£60) all other attendee categories at a cost of £100 + vat (£120).
+There are no further discounts for CIHT members & the offer code below is not to be used.
 For those public sector employees who are not CIHT members, in order to obtain your discounted rate, please enter the following special offer code when booking:

 We can keep costs down by only offering web based delegate registration.
 Please note that CIHT is not able to invoice - payment is only either by credit or debit card only.
 Please book your place online.
 Thank you.